eezstreet/SWATEliteForce/README.md

 Download and install GameRanger.
 It can be found at http://gameranger.com Next, GameRanger will automatically detect SWAT 4 and SWAT 4: The Stetchkov Syndicate, if all is OK.
 You may need to manually detect these, if GameRanger doesn't do it for you.
+You will need to rename the LaunchSEF.exe in SEF/Extras to SWAT4X.exe so Gameranger will recognize it.
+(It's named LaunchSEF.exe so that it isn't automatically detected!)
-Then, you will need to modify the Stetchkov Syndicate game in Gameranger so it points to the LaunchSEF.exe file in SEF/Extras/LaunchSEF.exe.
+Then, you will need to modify the Stetchkov Syndicate game in Gameranger so it points to the Swat4X.exe file in SEF/Extras/Swat4X.exe.

 THE HOST will need to do the following:
 Create a game room, as a SWAT 4: The Stetchkov Syndicate game.
 (TIP: if this is going to be a publicly joinable game, be sure to mention it's using the SEF mod and specify the version!)